Quantitative multiscale operator-type approximations for asymptotically degenerating spectral problems: Further refinements of Theorem

 \subsection{Case of continuous $b_\t$}

-The last in our hierarchy of simplified problems, problem \eqref{z3prob}, has two main advantages: restriction to a smaller subspace $V_\t^\star\dot{+}Z$, and replacement of the singular form $a_\t$ by the ``homogenised form'' $a_\t^h$ which has a quadratic dependence on $\t$ (as well as is restricted further to the defect subspace $Z$ only).
-The dependence of $b_\t$ on $\t$ remains so far unspecified, however as we will later see, if it were possible to approximate it for small $\t$ by a $\t$-independent $b_0$ (as well as to approximate $V_\t^\star$ by $\t$-independent $V_\star$) that would provide significant additional benefits for properties of the approximate problem.
-In particular, as we will see in Section \ref{s:resolv}, such an approximate problem will motivate construction of an abstract version of a two-scale limit operator with important further implications.
+The last in our hierarchy of approximating problems, problem \eqref{z3prob}, has two main advantages: restriction to a smaller subspace $V_\t^\star\dot{+}Z$, and replacement of the singular form $a_\t$ by the ``homogenised form'' $a_\t^h$ which is a quadratic form in $\t$ (as well as is restricted further to the defect subspace $Z$ only).
+The dependence of $b_\t$ on $\t$ remains so far unspecified, however as we will later see, if it were possible to approximate it for small $\t$ by a $\t$-independent $b_0$ (as well as to replace $V_\t^\star$ by $\t$-independent $V_\star$) that would provide significant additional benefits for properties of the approximate problem.
+In particular, as we will see in Section \ref{s:resolv}, the resulting approximation can be expressed in terms of a solution to an abstract version of a two-scale limit operator with important further implications.

 To that end, we make here the following additional assumption: $\Theta$ is connected, and $b_\t$ is Lipschitz continuous at $\t=0$ i.e. there exists $L_b\ge 0$ such that

 First, we observe that \eqref{H5} implies existence of a transfer operator $\mathcal{E}_\t$ which plays an important role by allowing to state the forthcoming approximate problem on $\t$-independent subspace $V_\star\dot{+}Z$. \begin{lemma} Conditions \eqref{contVs} and \eqref{H5} imply $\forall\t\in\Theta$ existence of a bijection $\mathcal{E}_\t : V_\star \rightarrow V_\t^\star$ such that